 It is an expectation at St. Patrick School that all students will turn in all homework assignments.
-When students in grades 6 - 12 do not turn in an assignment or the assignment is incomplete, they are required to stay after school to complete the assignment in the Mandatory Homework Room (MHR) the same day the assignment is due.
+When students in grades 6 - 12 do not turn in an assignment or the assignment is incomplete, they are required to stay after school to complete the assignment in the classroom where the homework was not completed the same day the assignment is due.
 The MHR will be staffed by a middle school and high school teacher each day.
 When a student fails to turn in an assignment, the following procedure will be followed:

-- The teacher will have the student call home and inform their parents that they did not turn in their assignment and let them know they have to stay after school that day to complete it.
-If the student is unable to complete the assignment during the time they are in the MHR that day, the assignment again becomes homework. - The teacher will inform the school administrators that the student did not turn in a homework assignment and is required to stay after school in the MHR that day. - The student will report to the MHR by 2:20 and stay after school until 3:15.
-They will stay each day in the MHR until the assignment is completed and turned in.
-There is no homework on Mondays. - Students will have one attempt to receive full credit on the homework assignment if they attend homework room and complete the assignment.
+• The teacher will have the student call home and inform their parents that they did not turn in their assignment and let them know they have to stay after school that day to complete it.
+If the student is unable to complete the assignment during the time they are in the MHR that day, the assignment again becomes homework.

+- The teacher will inform the school administrators that the student did not turn in a homework assignment and is required to stay after school in the MHR that day. - The student will report to the MHR by 2:20 and stay after school until 3:15 or when the assignment is completed and turned in.
+There is no homework room on Mondays. - Students will have one attempt to receive full credit on the homework assignment if they attend homework room and complete the assignment.
 If they turn it in the next day, they may receive partial credit per teacher discretion.